nayram/-accountable-book-library/Readme.md

 ## Workers

 There are three background workers that run separately.
 Each worker uses Redis and BullMQ; the Email Sender Service additionally uses SendGrid.
+> **Note:** To test the Email Sender Service with valid emails, update the `emailEnv` value in `/config/default.json` to `"live"` and ensure a valid SendGrid API key is provided.

 ### Email Sender Service